 Project-based activities engage students to obtain proficiency in their skills level working with all types of pipes, fittings, fixtures, faucets, hot water heaters, tank-less heaters, and gas appliances.
 Troubleshooting & Servicing equipment throughout the school grounds is also provided to enhance live work gaining valuable on-the-job experience.
-If students qualify to participate in the cooperative program, they will be a pre-apprentice and work in the field for a Master Plumber.
+If students qualify to participate in the cooperative program, they will have the opportunity to become a preapprentice and work in the field for a Master Plumber.

-This course's objective is to advance and finalize student proficiency in the Plumbing codebook.
-Lessons focus on sizing venting systems according to the Massachusetts State Plumbing Code, identifying pipe, and fitting materials allowed on venting systems describedby Water Supplies & State Code.
+The objective of this course is to advance and finalize student proficiency in the Plumbing codebook.
+Lessons focus on; sizing venting systems according to the Massachusetts State Plumbing Code and identifying pipe and fitting materials allowed on venting systems described by Water Supplies & State Code.
 Designing and sizing potable water systems and methods of protecting the potable water system as described in the Massachusetts State Plumbing Code.

-Other codes include; identifying the means of producing hot water and the protection of these systems and identifying the major components of a public and private water supply system and describing the function of each component.
+Other codes include; identifying the means of producing hot water and the protection of these systems and identify the major components of a public and private water supply system and describe the function of each component.
 Strands 4 and 5 Management and Entrepreneurship Knowledge and Skills & Employability and Career Readiness will be implemented throughout the curricula.
-Some of the standards include; Career Exploration and Navigation, Work Ethic and Professionalism, Legal/Ethical/Social Responsibilities, define entrepreneurship and be able to recognize and describe the characteristics of an entrepreneur.
+Some of the standards include; Career Exploration and Navigation, Work Ethicand Professionalism, Legal/Ethical/Social Responsibilities, define entrepreneurship and be able to recognize and describe the characteristics of an entrepreneur.